 - Rissoto.
 Why?
 Because there’s plenty of variation in what you can add to it.

 - Meals, done in a hot pot.
 Why?
 Because you can add in whatever you want to make soup or hearty eats.

 - Orzo, cooked with chicken or vegetable stock.

 - Steak Au Poivre.
 Why?
 Because you set it on fire!

 - Beef and Quinoa Chili.
 Why?
 Because it’s great any time of the year (from cold winter nights to summer barbecues).

-- Charcoal BBQ Grilled Pork Loin, cut up into pork steaks.
+- Charcoal BBQ Grilled Pork Loin, sliced with a sharp knife into pork steaks.

 - Shrimp and Grits.
 Why?
 Because it’s easy, quick, flavorful, and shrimp are inexpensive where I live.

 - Eggplant Parmesan.
 Why?
 Because, it is a labor of love and when done right, is heaven on a plate.